YaelGonikman/VideoConvertor/README.md

 3. Run dotnet run.

-Make sure you have mongoDB.
+Make sure you have mongoDB and npm installed.